$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 If someone offers to "arrange" a Canadian job offer for you without you having gone through an actual job interview and offer process, do not proceed.
 There is no legitimate service that sells LMIA-backed job offers.

 For most Nigerian applicants, the highest-leverage move is not pursuing a job offer but maximizing the CRS points available through education, language testing, and PNP pathways.
-The Nigeria to Canada Express Entry Guide covers the full CRS optimization strategy for Nigerian profiles, including which provinces are currently drawing from the pool at scores where Nigerian applicants are competitive.
+The Nigeria to Canada Express Entry Guide covers the full CRS optimization strategy for Nigerian profiles, including how to assess province-linked pathways against their current eligibility rules.

 Get Your Free Nigeria → Canada Express Entry Guide — Quick-Start Checklist